Last updated : 9th November 2014

 The entire episode, particularly the court scenes, are extremely well-scripted and Cowley's final, desperate plea to the press is unforgettable. ("A man died and you want to close down the whole hospital!" is just one example.)

-But why did Coogan decide to beat Parker senseless?
+But why did Coogan decide to beat the informant Parker senseless?
 He's a thug, true, but certainly not stupid.
 Did he actually intend to kill Parker to prevent him testifying?
 Hmmm.... seems to provide a bit of an easy way out for CI5.

 This is the ultimate "beautiful Doyle" episode – the camera loves him, the clothes are right, the hair is right, the eyes are big and green and the camera angles are perfect.
 He becomes, for a moment, a gorgeous "Angel of Death", when Bodie announces that Paul Coogan is dead.